 A: Yes, WRC is a great opportunity for bands to have fun and develop skills together.
 In addition to instrument instruction and songwriting instruction, your band will have the chance to work with a band coach, connect with other women musicians, learn some music herstory, and much more.

-Q: I have an important and unavoidable commitment during WRC - is it okay to miss part of a day?
+Q: I have an important and unavoidable commitment during WRC - is it okay to miss part of the day?

-A: Of course it's not ideal to miss part of a day, but it's fine.
-Be sure to check in with Gabby, so that we can figure out what sessions you will miss, in case there's any handouts or anything that we'll want to let you know before the next day.
+A: It's not ideal to miss part of the day, but it's fine.
+Be sure to check in with Shawna, so that we can figure out what sessions you will miss, in case there's any handouts or anything that we'll want to let you know before the next day.

 Q: Do you offer financial aid for Women Rock Camp participants?